Statuxia/AntiPortalStuck/README.md

 > /antiportalstuck (or aps) force (true/false) - enables an emergency teleport of the player to the upper block of the portal

 > /antiportalstuck range (1-5) - changes the radius by which a suitable block is being searched

+> /antiportalstuck reload - if you change the settings manually in the configuration file